Oberon-07 and the file system

 Working with an existing file

-If we’re working with an existing file we swap New
+If we're working with an existing file we swap New for

-because it already exists.
-We still need to set our rider and we want to
+file because it already exists.
+We still need to set

-read back the string we previously wrote.
-We don’t need to close it
+We don't need to close it because we haven't

-to our module called ReadHelloWorld
+our module called ReadHelloWorld.

 PROCEDURE ReadHelloWorld;